 Guest Michael Williams is the Director of the Wheeler Centre for Books, Writing and Ideas in Melbourne.
 They have a year-round program of talks, interviews, panel discussions, podcasts and writing.
 Find out more about what’s happening at @wheelercentre on Twitter and Instagram, or check out videos of past talks on YouTube – including Michael’s 2014 interview with Terry Pratchett.
 You’ll find all the Wheeler Centre’s upcoming events at wheelercentre.com, as well as a collection of Michael’s writings and events.
 You can also find Michael on Twitter at @mmccwill.

 The Sci-Fight comedy debate over the topic “Santa is Real” featured a great line-up of comedians and scientists, including previous Pratchat guest Nate Byrne (#Pratchat24).
-It was on at Howler in Brunswick on Thursday December 12, 2019.
-You’ve missed it by now, but details and tickets for future debates, plus photos of the Christmas one, can be found at scifight.com.au.
+It was at Howler in Brunswick on Thursday December 12, 2019.
+Details and tickets for future debates, plus photos of the Christmas one, can be found at scifight.com.au.